DaSH-Lab-CSIS/dashideas/README.md

 # DaSH Lab | Google Summer of Code 2025 - Potential Projects

 This page provides an overview of possible projects for GSoC 2025, along with the initial steps and prerequisites required before starting a project.
-DaSHLab is a research group, that focuses on distributed systems, high-performance computing, and machine learning.
+DaSHLab is a research group, that focuses on distributed systems, high-performance computing, and systems for machine learning.
 Our projects aim to address real-world challenges in these domains, with a strong emphasis on open-source development, reproducible research, and community engagement.
-Moreover, several projects have been started over 18 months ago and are now in the phase of being matured and polished for open-source release.
+Moreover, several projects have started over 18 months ago and are now in the phase of being matured and polished for open-source release.

 ## Getting started with contributing to DaSH Lab
 The GSoC application process involves the following steps: